Tara-Lakshmipathy/maps_workshop_2025/user_guide.md

 - Sometimes, clicking on an output port to start forming a data channel will not cause a line to appear.
 The solution to this is the same as the previous issue.
 - It may be needed to click on nodes, edges and node-library items twice to activate them.
 - The "Create Macro" functionality is still under development and may throw unexpted errors (e.g. * is already the label for a child) even with a valid selection.
 Reinstantiate the widget in such cases.
+- Resizing the widget using GUILayout() sometimes takes a couple of attempts to reflect changes